bchoi28/NexUs/README.md

 ### AWS

 NexUs optimizes Amazon S3 for profile pictures, cover photos, and post images, ensuring seamless storage, retrieval, and updates.
-A reliable and secure solution, S3 empowers users to effortlessly share and manage their visual content within the platform.
+To optimize performance, the default profile/cover photo images are stored in the local directory and displayed until a user uploads an image.

 # Future Functionalities